stohrmattia-debug/KFC-Carousel-Colonel-Quest/README.md

 # About the Original
-The original website featured and still features:
+The original website featured and now features again:
-- Hall of Colonels — a tribute page listing dozens of “Colonel Sanders” variations that represents his life.
+- The Hall of Colonels — an historically accurate web tribute page of Colonel Sanders, with included videos and images that show his life.
-- Colonel Quest — an arcade machine with minigames about Colonel Sanders’ life story, playable directly on the site.
+- Colonel Quest — an arcade machine with comical minigames about the Colonel's life and rise of his chicken empire, playable directly on the site.

+Disclaimer: This project is a non-commercial, community-led archival effort.
+It is not affiliated with, endorsed by, or sponsored by KFC Corporation or Yum!
+Brands.
+All original assets, including trademarks and copyrighted characters, are the property of their respective owners.
+This repository exists solely for digital preservation and educational purposes.